Skip to content

 Let’s delve into who the Rockwell 6S might be best suited for and give you some facts, shaving experience, and opinions after a month of putting the beast through its six levels of aggressiveness.

-The Brand – Rockwell is a fairly new shaving (2014) products company based in the USA which was crowdfunded by kickstarter that has become known worldwide for its place within the adjustable safety razor market.
+The Brand – Rockwell is a fairly new shaving (2014) products company based in the USA, which was crowdfunded by Kickstarter and has become known worldwide for its place within the adjustable safety razor market.
 Customers frequently comment on the trust they have in the company and the response to any problems they may have.

 Rockwell 6S Description & Features